zenoxdev1/lanya/README.md

   [![Stars](https://img.shields.io/github/stars/birajrai/Lanya?style=social)](https://github.com/birajrai/Lanya/stargazers)
 </div>

-## ✨ Overview
+## ✨ About Lanya

-Lanya is a feature-rich Discord bot built to improve server engagement and provide useful tools for both administrators and members.
-With commands ranging from fun interactions to powerful moderation tools, Lanya is the perfect addition to any Discord community.
+Lanya is a Discord bot built to improve server engagement and provide useful tools for both administrators and members.
+With commands ranging from fun interactions to powerful moderation tools.

 ## 🚀 Features